trekhleb/javascript-algorithms/README.md

 This repository contains JavaScript based examples of many popular algorithms and data structures.

-Each algorithm and data structure have its own separate README with related explanations and links for further reading and YouTube videos.
+Each algorithm and data structure has its own separate README with related explanations and links for further reading (including ones to YouTube videos).

 _Read this in other languages:_
 [简体中文](https://github.com/trekhleb/javascript-algorithms/blob/master/README.zh-CN.md),